cdktf/cdktf-provider-datadog/docs/integrationAzure.java.md

 Your Azure Active Directory ID.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.28.0/docs/resources/integration_azure#tenant_name IntegrationAzure#tenant_name}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.29.0/docs/resources/integration_azure#tenant_name IntegrationAzure#tenant_name}

+---

+##### `appServicePlanFilters`<sup>Optional</sup> <a name="appServicePlanFilters" id="@cdktf/provider-datadog.integrationAzure.IntegrationAzure.Initializer.parameter.appServicePlanFilters"></a>

+- *Type:* java.lang.String

+String of app service plan tag(s) (in the form `key:value,key:value`) defines a filter that Datadog uses when collecting metrics from Azure.

+Limit the Azure instances that are pulled into Datadog by using tags.
+Only hosts that match one of the defined tags are imported into Datadog.
+For example, `env:production,deploymentgroup:red`.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.29.0/docs/resources/integration_azure#app_service_plan_filters IntegrationAzure#app_service_plan_filters}

 ---